Philippine Educational Theater Association: History

 On April 7, 1967, Cecile Guidote-Alvarez established the Philippine Educational Theater Association (PETA) who meant the organization to be a vehicle for Philippine Theater to play a role in the development of the country's people and society.
 Four years later in 1971, PETA was named the UNESCO-International Theater Institute Center in the Philippines.
 In the same year, coinciding with the 400th foundation anniversary of Manila, PETA organized the first Third World Theater Festival.

 Martial law in the Philippines forced founder Guidote-Alvarez to go to a political exile in 1972 but the theatrical organization remains operational.
 The theatrical works of the organization revolved around the social conditions and political climate during the Martial law era and focused on using the medium of theater as an empowerment for the marginalized sectors.

 For the last 50 years, PETA has remained operational and has continued producing works and training theater practitioners.

-'One More Chance, The Musical'
+One More Chance, The Musical

-On April 12, 2024, Robinsons Malls and PETA are presenting "One More Chance, The Musical," the theatrical adaptation of One More Chance (2007 film) using the Ben&Ben song.
+On April 12, 2024, Robinsons Malls and PETA presented One More Chance, The Musical, the theatrical adaptation of One More Chance using the Ben&Ben song.